MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 > [!NOTE]
 > The connector uses information from the bill-to address and creates the bill-to customer in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The sell-to customer is the same as the bill-to customer.

 For B2B orders, the flow is the similar although the connector uses the **Default Company No.**, **Company Import From Shopify**, and **Company Mapping Type** fields on the **Shopify Shop Card** page.
-Notice that there's no **Default Company No.** in the **Shopify Customer Template** because for B2B it's expected to have named customers.
+There's no **Default Company No.** in the **Shopify Customer Template** because for B2B named customers are expected.

 ### Different processing rules for orders

 You might want to process orders differently based on a rule.
 For example, orders from a specific sales channel, like POS, should use the default customer, but you want your online store to have real information about the customer.

-One way to address this requirement is to create an additional Shopify Shop card and use filters in the **Sync Orders from Shopify** request page.
+One way to address this requirement is to create another Shopify Shop card and use filters in the **Sync Orders from Shopify** request page.

-Example: You have an online store as well as a Shopify POS.
+Example: You have an online store and a Shopify POS.
 For your POS, you want to use a fixed customer, but for your online store you want to create customers in [!INCLUDE[prod_short](../includes/prod_short.md)].
 The following procedure lists the high-level steps.
 To learn more, go to the corresponding help articles.

 1. Create a Shopify shop called *STORE* and link it to your Shopify account.
 1. Configure item/product synchronization so that this store manages product information.